content-left-bg.png

 Responsibilities

-• use the advertising checklist to help assess suitability of advertising proposals
+• Assess suitability of advertising proposals

-Regional Directors
+Directors and Regional Directors (RD)

-Directors, Executive Directors, Assistant Directors-General and Deputy Directors-General
+Executive Directors, Assistant Directors-General and Deputy Directors-General

 Executive Director, Strategic Communication and Engagement